comicrelief/lambda-wrapper/README.md

 3. If the triggered lambda incurs an exception, this will be propagated upstream, effectively killing the execution of the calling lambda.

-### Using an SQS service
+### Local SQS mode

-Use this mode by setting `LAMBDA_WRAPPER_OFFLINE_SQS_MODE=sqs`.
+Use this mode by setting `LAMBDA_WRAPPER_OFFLINE_SQS_MODE=local`.
 Messages will still be sent to an SQS queue, but using a locally simulated version instead of AWS.
 This allows you to test your service using a tool like Localstack.

 By default, messages will be sent to a SQS service running on `localhost:4576`.
 If you need to change the hostname, you can set `process.env.LAMBDA_WRAPPER_OFFLINE_SQS_HOST`.

-### No offline SQS
+### AWS SQS mode

-Use this mode by setting `LAMBDA_WRAPPER_OFFLINE_SQS_MODE=none`.
+Use this mode by setting `LAMBDA_WRAPPER_OFFLINE_SQS_MODE=aws`.
 Messages will be sent to the real queue in AWS.
 This is useful for running end-to-end tests where a message is sent to a queue and eventually appears in an external data store.

 ## Semantic release